rtvasu/2020USElection/README.md

       5. mysql.connector
       6. getpass
   5. There are other imported libraries being used, but they should be part of the above packages or come pre-installed with python itself
+  6. On the marmoset04.shoshin.uwaterloo.ca server, run the createTables.sql on the project_1 database using ```source createTables.mysq;```

   ## How to launch it
   Use the command ```py -m CLI.py```